 Are a common reason to consult a cornea specialist.
 Contact lens use (especially overnight wear) increases the risk of corneal infection.
 Corneal infections pose a serious threat to your vision and are treated aggressively with topical antibiotics.
 Patients no longer interested in wearing contact lenses may inquire about LASIK Laser Vision Correction.

 Is a genetic disease in which the cornea becomes progressively edematous (swollen).
 As the swelling increases, the quality of vision decreases.
 In advanced cases, blisters can form on the surface of the eye causing pain.
-Patients with Fuchs’ Dystrophy and complaints of decreased vision typically undergo a DSAEK procedure to restore corneal clarity.
+Patients with Fuchs’ Dystrophy and complaints of decreased vision typically undergo a DMEK or DSAEK procedure to restore corneal clarity.

 Herpetic Eye Disease: